MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.ApiManagement/Set-AzApiManagementCertificate.md

 ## SYNOPSIS
 Modifies an API Management certificate which is configured for mutual authentication with backend.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.apimanagement/set-azapimanagementcertificate) for up-to-date information.

 ## SYNTAX

 ### LoadFromFile (Default)